bhoettges/VenturePredictor2/README.md

 ## Visualization
 - Output plots are saved in the `output/` directory.

+## Deployment
+- Deploy the FastAPI backend to [Render](https://render.com/) or another cloud provider for production use.
+- (Optional) Deploy your frontend separately (e.g., Vercel, Netlify).

 ## Notes
-- The previous FastAPI and Docker setup has been removed in favor of a more interactive chat-based workflow.
+- The previous CLI agent and Docker setup have been removed in favor of a web-based API workflow.